Acehaidrey/acelife/README.md

 2. Error information JSON
 3. Summarized customer information JSON

-For Brygid, we need to go to the site to login and download the customer info from the site.
+- For Brygid, we need to go to the site to login and download the customer info from the site.
+- For Toast, we need to go to the site to login and download the customer info from this site.
+It does not give address info.
+- For Speedline, we need to call them to get a csv of our customer export.
+- For Menufy, we need to download the customer info files for email and delivery respectively.

+All the above files need to be added to the Reports/POS folder.
+The execute.js script logic can shed more insight on what is happening.

 Additional project details can be found [here](https://docs.google.com/document/d/1SY-x9IjD4EF6XFukgUbjEhsaYp_CBOY1gGCEC3FQk6c/edit?usp=sharing).

 Example commands:
-- Menufy: `./menufy.js -d /Users/ahaidrey/Downloads/Customer_Delivery_Addresses_02-13-2023-Aroma.csv -e /Users/ahaidrey/Downloads/Customer_Emails_02-13-2023-Aroma.csv -o menufyCustomers`
+- BeyondMenu: Currently not supported since the email do not have the content for order info
-- Slice: `./main.js -i ~/Downloads/Takeout/Mail/Orders-Slice.mbox -o Slice`
+- Brygid: `./main.js -i ./Reports/POS/Brygid-2023-02-01.csv -o Brygid`
-- Doordash: `./main.js -i ~/Downloads/Takeout/Mail/Orders-Doordash.mbox -o Doordash`
+- Doordash: `./main.js -i ./Reports/Takeout/Mail/Orders-Doordash.mbox -o Doordash`
+- Eatstreet: `./main.js -i ./Reports/Takeout/Mail/Orders-Eatstreet.mbox -o Eatstreet`
+- Grubhub: `./main.js -i ./Reports/Takeout/Mail/Orders-Grubhub.mbox -o Grubhub`
+- Menufy: `./main.js -d ./Reports/Customer_Delivery_Addresses_02-13-2023-Aroma.csv -e ./Reports/Customer_Emails_02-13-2023-Aroma.csv -o Menufy`
-- Menustar: `./main.js -i ~/Downloads/Takeout/Mail/Orders-Menustar.mbox -o Menustar`
+- Menustar: `./main.js -i ./Reports/Takeout/Mail/Orders-Menustar.mbox -o Menustar`
+- Slice: `./main.js -i ./Reports/Takeout/Mail/Orders-Slice.mbox -o Slice`
-- Eatstreet: `./main.js -i ~/Downloads/Takeout/Mail/Orders-Eatstreet.mbox -o Eatstreet`
+- Speedline: `./main.js -i ./Reports/POS/Speedline-2023-02-01.csv -o Speedline`
-- Brygid: `./main.js -i ~/Downloads/Brygid.csv -o Brygid`
+- Toast: `./main.js -i -e ./Reports/Takeout/Mail/Orders-Toast.mbox ./Reports/POS/Toast-2023-02-01.csv -o Toast`